 No matter how we innovate, no two products are similar.
 The key difference being defining user access rights – In Cassandra, access rights for individual users are defined per object by the administrator.
 In MongoDB, users can be defined by the administrator with either full access or “read-only” access, meaning that they can access information but cannot make any changes, and hence limits the number of users who can make changes to the DB in MongoDB.
 On the other hand, Cassandra enables to provide permissions to any user by the DBA, which further allows to a more collaborative experience.

-Another difference of utmost importance is that Cassandra does not support server-side scripting whereas MongoDB does.
+Another difference between the utmost importance is that Cassandra does not support server-side scripting whereas MongoDB does.
 MongoDB also supports a larger number of programming languages than Cassandra, including languages such as LISP, Lua, MatLab, Groovy, PowerShell, Cold Fusion and more.

 Server-side scripts are beneficial because the script will be executed prior to the moment when the server responds to the client user’s request.
 This can make for an ideal situation to both provide a unique interface for the client to use and to limit a client’s access to certain elements of the database in general.